ChangeWindows/Rubine/docs/elements.md

 ## Acrylic
 Rubine introduces the `.acrylic`-class to make your element have an acrylic effect.
 This effect will add blur and a noise layer to the element.

 Note that the blur effect only works in Microsoft Edge 17+, Apple Safari and Google Chrome with Experimental Web Features enabled.
 For more information see [Can I Use](https://caniuse.com/#feat=css-backdrop-filter).
+Rubine will currently ignore the lack of support for the `backdrop-filter`-property and apply no additional styling, future versions of Rubine will force the background into a solid color when used with the `.opacity-*-*`-classes.

 <div class="acrylic-preview">
     <div class="row">